Chris Sutton

 Christopher Roy Sutton (born 10 March 1973) is an English former professional football player and manager.
-He later became a pundit and commentator for BT Sport, regularly working on their coverage of Scottish football.
-He is now also a pundit and occasional match co-commentator on BBC Radio 5 Live.
+He later became a pundit, commentator and presenter of football coverage on television and radio.

-He played as a forward from 1991 to 2007 for Norwich City, Blackburn Rovers, Chelsea, Celtic, Birmingham City and Aston Villa.
+Sutton played from 1991 to 2007 for Norwich City, Blackburn Rovers, Chelsea, Celtic, Birmingham City and Aston Villa.
 Sutton scored over 150 career goals in over 400 league appearances spanning 16 years in the English and Scottish Premier Leagues.
-He was capped once by England.
-He was also known as being one of the foremost exponents of the glancing header.
-He scored many goals with this technique which made him particularly effective from set-pieces.
+Initially a defender, while at Norwich, he successfully moved to playing as a striker.
+He won the Premier League in 1995 with Blackburn Rovers and was capped once by England.
+He was also known as one of the foremost exponents of the glancing header, scoring many goals with this technique, which made him particularly effective from set-pieces.

-In September 2009, Sutton was appointed manager of Lincoln City, but he resigned due to personal reasons twelve months later.
+In September 2009, Sutton was appointed manager of Lincoln City, but he resigned for personal reasons twelve months later.
 In 2012, he came out of retirement briefly and featured for non-league Wroxham.

+Early life

+Chris Sutton was born on 10 March 1973 in Nottingham, East Midlands, England, the son of Mike Sutton, formerly a footballer with Norwich City.
+His younger brother John also became a footballer, and has played for a number of clubs in both England and Scotland.
+As a child, he moved with his family from East Leake in Nottinghamshire to Horsford in Norfolk.

 Playing career

 Norwich City (1991–1994)

-He started his career at Norwich City, initially as a centre-half before being converted into a striker by manager Dave Stringer.
+Sutton started his career as a professional footballer at Norwich City, initially as a centre-half before being converted into a striker by manager Dave Stringer.
 He made his debut on 4 May 1991 in a 1–0 home win over Queens Park Rangers in the First Division.

-In Stringer's final season as manager, 1991–92, Norwich were FA Cup semi-finalists and Sutton gradually broke into the first team.
-Sutton made 21 league appearances that season, scoring twice.
+In Stringer's final season as manager, 1991–92, when Norwich reached the FA Cup semi-finals, Sutton gradually broke into the first team.
+He made 21 league appearances that season, scoring twice.

-He quickly found success in his new position as Norwich spent most of the first season of the new FA Premier League, 1992–93, as league leaders, before eventually slipping back to third place under new manager Mike Walker.
-Sutton featured in 38 Premier League games that season, scoring eight goals – making him the club's second highest scorer behind Mark Robins.
+Sutton found success in his new position as Norwich spent most of the first season of the new FA Premier League, in 1992–93, as league leaders, before eventually slipping to third place under new manager Mike Walker.
+Sutton featured in 38 Premier League games that season, scoring eight goals, which made him the club's second-highest scorer behind Mark Robins.

-In the autumn of 1993, he was part of the Norwich side which famously eliminated Bayern Munich from the UEFA Cup.
-He scored 25 Premier League goals that season, but after Walker defected to Everton in January to be succeeded by assistant John Deehan, Norwich slipped out of the top five and finished a disappointing 12th in the final table.

-By now, Sutton was being linked with some of the biggest clubs in the country, including Blackburn Rovers, Arsenal and Manchester United.
+In the autumn of 1993, Sutton was part of the side that eliminated Bayern Munich from the UEFA Cup, while he scored 25 Premier League goals in the 1993/94 season.
+After manager Walker went to Everton, in January 1994, and succeeded by assistant John Deehan, Norwich slipped out of the top five and finished in the 12th position.
+At that time, Sutton was being linked with other clubs, including Blackburn Rovers, Arsenal and Manchester United.